memyself-i/MeMyself-I/README.md

 - [x] Users see the home screen and have options to sign in or sign up
 <img src="https://i.imgur.com/FQzYAnO.gif" width=250>

-- [x] Users can view the dashboard after log in
+- [x] Users can view the dashboard after log in and add post/photo

 - [x] Users can stay logged in and log out